rackerlabs/technical-blog/_posts/2020-05-12-similarities-and-differences-between-salesforce-marketing-cloud-and-pardot.md

 If you’ve ever created an email campaign by using an email service provider, you’re likely familiar with drag-and-drop templates and WYSIWYG text editors.
 Salesforce Marketing Cloud and Pardot work in a similar way and simplify email creation.
-You don’t need to know HTML or another coding language to use either tool, but like any email editor, knowing some can be useful when making custom tweaks.
+You don’t need to know HTML or another coding language to use either tool, but like any email editor, knowing something can be useful when making custom tweaks.

 Previewing your email campaign is one major difference between Salesforce Marketing Cloud and Pardot.
 Salesforce Marketing Cloud allows users to toggle between a live desktop or mobile preview while designing their campaigns.
 Pardot, on the other hand, needs rendering time, and uses